 Theories, techniques, and ethics of counseling clients with personal and interpersonal problems; ethical and multicultural considerations.

-Supervised practice in counseling; intensive analysis of counselor ethics, styles, methods.
-Advanced graduate standing in counselor education and consent of instructor required.
-Prerequisites: RCE:5221.
-Requirements: Ph.D. enrollment, advanced graduate standing in counselor education, and counseling introductory practicum; and concurrent enrollment in RCE:5249 for rehabilitation counselor education student.
+Supervised practice in counseling; intensive analysis of counselor ethics, styles, and methods.
+Requirements: PhD enrollment, advanced graduate standing in counselor education, and counseling introductory practicum.

 Supervised college teaching experience in counselor education courses; teaching in collaboration with faculty, observation and critiques of teaching, participation in course planning and evaluation procedures; ethical and multicultural considerations.

 Ethical, professional, and contemporary issues in counseling practice, education, and research.
-Requirements: rehabilitation and counselor education Ph.D. enrollment.
+Requirements: counselor education PhD enrollment.

-RCE:7438 Advanced Qualitative Research Seminar in Rehabilitation and Counselor Education 3 s.h.
+CSED:7438 Advanced Qualitative Research Seminar in Counselor Education 3 s.h.

 Exploration of qualitative research at advanced theoretical, practical, and technical level, inside and outside a typical classroom environment; scholarly discussions.
-Prerequisites: RCE:7338.
+Prerequisites: CSED:7338.

 Impact of culture, race, ethnicity, and intersections of identity on counseling in higher education and student affairs settings.
-Prerequisites: RCE:5250.
+Prerequisites: CSED:5250.

 Conceptual models, ethics, multicultural considerations, research, and program design for counselor supervision and consultation.

 Supervision of students enrolled in counseling practicum.
-Prerequisites: RCE:7454.
+Prerequisites: CSED:7454.

 Professional orientation for students seeking degrees and employment in counselor education and supervision (CES); analysis of by-laws, competency statements, and professional responsibilities for specialists in CES; identification of key leadership practices; evaluation of leadership principles as applied to CES; development of a plan for future leadership in CES; students analyze needs of client stakeholder groups, evaluate current approaches to advocacy, develop an advocacy plan, and examine their own professional awareness, knowledge, and skill sets for negotiating work/life in academia and/or administration.